hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

 The Ethereum specification defines a transaction receipt with additional fields.
 However, within Sawtooth, receipt data for a given transaction is limited to what can be computed during the execution of a transaction.
-Given that a transaction processor’s knowledge is limited to that of the transaction itself and current state, the values that can be included in the Seth receipt are limited to the above.
+Given that a transaction processor's knowledge is limited to that of the transaction itself and current state, the values that can be included in the Seth receipt are limited to the above.
 Additional contextual information that may be required can be computed later by inspecting the block that the transaction was executed in.